nchp89/nchp89.github.io/pages/about.md

 <img src="../assets/img/about/sangha-photo.png" alt="Nick Pic" width="450"/>

 I've been fortunate to find Eon Zen, a warm and welcoming community with whom I've been practicing Zen Buddhism for the past few years.
-Here's a group photo after a weekend retreat in 2022.
+This is a group photo after a weekend retreat in the winter of 2022.

 <hr>